 Instructions

 - Remove tomatoes from pan to a cutting board using a slotted spoon or turner, leaving the oil in the pan.
 Discard excess oil.
 Chop tomatoes and garlic and move to a medium bowl.
-Stir in red onion, jalapeno, cilantro and lime juice.
+Stir in ¼ cup minced red onion, the minced jalapeno, 2 Tablespoons minced fresh cilantro, and 1 Tablespoon lime juice.
 Season with additional salt and pepper, and lime juice to taste.
-Serve immediately or refrigerate, covered until read to use.
+Serve immediately or refrigerate, covered until ready to use.

 Notes